- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 - Keep your palm facing down to the road

-- Hold your arm still in that position for a few seconds
+- Hold your left arm extended straight in that position for a few seconds

-Before you make the signal, get into the right gear so you won’t need your clutch for a few seconds.
-Have your hand back on your handlebar before you make a safe turn; timing is crucial.
+Before you make the signal, get into the correct gear so you won’t need your clutch for a few seconds before you turn left – since your left arm will be extended straight for a while!
+Have your hand back on your handlebar before you make a safe turn left; timing is crucial.
+You’ll need that left index finger for your clutch pretty soon.

 To tell the rest of the folks on the road you’re stopping, you need to: